 - 3 cups cold water

-Rinse all the lemons and pat them dry with a towel.
+- Rinse all the lemons and pat them dry with a towel.
 Cut one lemon in half at a time using a butterknife.
 Squeeze the juice from the lemon into a liquid measuring cup.
-When you’ve got the juice from both halves, cut the next lemon.
-You only need 1 cup of lemon juice, you may not need all 5 lemons if they are extra juicy.
-Save the rest for garnish or another recipe.
+Repeat with all the remaining lemons.

-Rinse the strawberries under cold water and drain them.
+- Rinse the strawberries under cold water and drain them.
 Cut off all the green tops with a butterknife and place the berries in the pitcher of a blender.
 Put the lid on the blender and then puree the strawberries until smooth.
-You might want to ask mom or dad about which button you need on your specific blender.

-Help your child to pour the strawberry puree through a mesh colander into a small bowl to remove the seeds and pulp.
+- Pour the strawberry puree through a mesh colander over the pitcher to remove the seeds and pulp.

-Store covered in the refrigerator until serving.
+- Store the strawberry lemonade covered in the refrigerator until serving.
 Garnish with fresh mint leaves if you like.